 Heat Pump’s Efficiency

 Heat pumps move heat rather than generate heat.
 This makes them very energy efficient.
-In fact, a heat pump can reduce your electricity consumption by 50% compared to electric resistance heating such as furnaces or baseboard heaters (according to US Department of Energy).
+In fact, a heat pump can reduce your electricity consumption by 50% compared to electric resistance heating such as furnaces or baseboard heaters (according to the US Department of Energy).

 Energy Savings Advantage Of A Heat Pump